PaulFangBayArea/NDNF-release/README.md

 # Enabling Virtual Network Functions in Named Data Networking
 Virtual network functions have been explored extensively for connection-oriented networks, but rarely for content-centric/information-centric networks.
 Our work is the first effort to enable virtual network functions in Named Data Networking.
+A variety of test scenarios that have been evaluated on the widely used ndnSIM simulator.
+We show that Named Data Network Functions can be implemented effectively and can be invoked by end systems or intermediate nodes to transparently implement network policies.

 Prerequisites